 Two Modern Religions views on Birds

-- The Bahá'í Faith: People who participate in this religious belief system: believe there is a progression of revelation, which is fundamental to the faith.
+- The Bahá'í Faith: People who participate in this faith recognize a progression of revelation.
 This means prophets came to Earth to bring the message of God to humanity over time.
 They believe their prophet, Bahaullah, was the last one of these “manifestations” of God to do so.
 He is sometimes referred to as the “nightingale” by believers.
 Men and women are equal, like wings of a bird which must work together for success, followers believe.
 Established in 1863, worshipers in The Bahá'í faith believe in one God, the unity of mankind, and all the religions of the world are fundamentally the same.
 People who participate in the faith have a deep respect for all nature, including birds.

 - Wicca: Wicca honors nature and recognizes the “polarity of divinity.”
 This means the supernatural has both a male and female representation.
 Established around the 1950’s, the Wicca religion is relatively young, embracing druid, Egyptian, and other pagan faiths.
 Wiccans may practice magic and create spells; some believing they can transform into animals.
 They read warnings from such birds as crows, but let their personal experience and wisdom act as a guide.
 According to European legends, the dove is the only animal which a person practicing one area of the Wiccan faith cannot become.